a rigorous medical service-learning opportunity that will engage your heart, handS, and head

 Health vaccinations: Participants must show proof of immunization for Hepatitis A, Hepatitis B, Chickenpox, Tetanus (within 10 years), Typhoid, and measles.
 Your doctor will likely recommend additional vaccinations and treatments.

 SUGGESTED FLIGHT ITINERARY (FROM SINGAPORE)

-GPSA for Health is open to students 15 - 19 years old (Including older students who have not yet attended college) of all nationalities.
+This programme is open to outstanding students 15 - 19 years old (Including older students who have not yet attended college) of all nationalities.

 Students need not have any previous experience in medical training, but must demonstrate a passion for this field in their applications and have two references that can support their application.

 Upon indication of interest, we will email you the application and financial aid forms.
 Please submit your forms as soon as they are completed as they are assessed on a ROLLING BASIS.
-Upon receipt of your forms, GPSA staff may schedule a phone or Skype interview with you as part of the next step.
+GPSA staff may schedule a phone or Skype interview with you as part of the next step.
 GPSA will stop accepting applications as soon as all acceptance letters have been awarded.

 "I had hoped to gain more clinical experience and learn how life was like in a medical profession.
 I managed to get lots of clinical experience by shadowing nurses and doctors, and experienced first hand many medical conditions, which I had previously only read about."